 Examples of the types of photochemical systems we have studied recently include the photolysis of neutral and ionic ethyl bromide and ethyl iodide, which play a role in the marine boundary layer of the earth's atmosphere, and photolysis of N,N-dimethylformamide (DMF), a model for peptide bond fragmentation.
 We plan to extend the latter measurements to study fragmentation of a number of dipeptides and tripeptides in order to understand the role of different amino acid residues in determining the fragmentation dynamics.
 A multimass velocity-map imaging data set recorded for DMF using the PImMS ultrafast imaging sensor is shown below.

-Our electron-molecule crossed-beam instrument can be used to study a range of energy-dependent electron-impact ionization and fragmentation processes, all of which are interesting from a fundamental point of view.
+Our electron-molecule crossed-beam instrument and electron ionization cross-section instrument can be used to study a range of energy-dependent electron-impact ionization and fragmentation processes, all of which are interesting from a fundamental point of view.
 In addition, we are planning a variety of more applied studies, including investigations into the use of imaging data to separate contributions from different analytes in the mass spectrometric analysis of mixtures, for molecular fingerprinting, and to understand the role of low-energy electrons in radiation damage to DNA.